 This outcome provides opportunities for guest speakers (e.g., Mi'kmaq Confederacy, Human Rights, Peers Alliance, Newcomers Association) to further educate students about these very important issues.
 This outcome also provides opportunities to discuss digital etiquette which encompasses cultural awareness when communicating with citizens from other regions of the world.

-In Grade 10, students focused on identity and culture.
-They may use this knowledge to build upon their evaluation of gender and socioeconomic status.
-In Grade 12, students will evaluate how ideologies are portrayed in a variety of texts.
+The background knowledge gained by students previous study of identity and culture in Grade 10, and gender and socioeconomic status in Grade 11, should support students as they evaluate how ideologies are portrayed in a variety of texts.